root-project/root/documentation/users-guide/SignalSlot.md

     where the class name is specified by the first argument.
 Signal `"AlarmOn()"` for any object of class `"Channel"` is now connected to the `"HandleAlarm()"` method of the `"handler"` object of the `"HandlerClass"`.

 * It is possible to set default parameters values to a slot method while connecting to it.
 Such slot will be activated without passing parameters to it.
-To set default arguments to a slot an equal symbol '=' should be placed at the begining of the prototype string.
+To set default arguments to a slot an equal symbol '=' should be placed at the beginning of the prototype string.
 For example

      ```c++
      Connect(button, "Pressed()", "TH1", hist, "SetMaximum(=123)");